-Eric (not his real name) is part of the From Homelessness to a Home (H2H) program that is being delivered by Haven in partnership with Mind Australia.
-The program is funded by the Victorian Government and provides a pathway for people who were temporarily placed in emergency accommodation during the 2020 COVID-19 lockdown, to transition into more secure and appropriate housing.
-All allocations have now been filled.
+Eric (not his real name) is part of the From Homelessness to a Home (H2H) program delivered by Haven Home Safe in partnership with Mind Australia.
+The program is funded by the Victorian Government and provides a pathway for people who were temporarily placed in emergency accommodation during the Covid-19 pandemic.

 The Housing Australia Future Fund is great news and a huge opportunity for regional VictoriaRead Article